SSWConsulting/SSW.Rules.Content/rules/avoid-repetition/rule.md

 ---
-seoDescription: "Avoid repeating elements in your content to promote clear communication and maintainable writing practices, as excessive repetition can hinder comprehension and create visual clutter."
+seoDescription: Avoid repeating elements in your content to promote clear communication and maintainable writing practices, as excessive repetition can hinder comprehension and create visual clutter.
 type: rule
 title: DRY - Do you avoid repeated elements in content?
 uri: avoid-repetition